zcash/zips/zip-zcash-grants-fund.rst

 Obligations
 ~~~~~~~~~~~

-ZCG and ZecHub (during and leading to their award
+ZCG (during and leading to their award
 period) SHALL all accept the obligations in this section.

 Ongoing public reporting requirements: